 Space-available room upgradesUp to standard suiteUp to select suiteUp to executive room or junior suite (rare to full suite)

-Late checkoutGuaranteed 4pm (excl.
-Vacation Club)Guaranteed 4pmSubject to availability (no guarantee)
+Late checkoutGuaranteed 4pm (excl. resorts)Guaranteed 4pm (subject to availability at resorts)Subject to availability (no guarantee)

 Bonus points on spend30%75%100%

-Waived resort feesYes on paid staysNo (charged in full)Generally no
+Waived resort feesYes on paid staysNo (charged in full)Generally no (waived on award stays)

 Guest of Honor / partner-status benefitYes (5/year free)Plus One at Ambassador $40k spendNo

-The pattern across the benefits is consistent: Globalist wins on benefit quality, Hilton wins on bonus-point earning rate, Marriott sits in the middle on both axes but with the bigger downsides on suite upgrades and late checkout consistency.
+The pattern across the benefits is consistent: Globalist wins on benefit quality, Hilton wins on bonus-point earning rate, Marriott sits in the middle on both axes but with the bigger downsides on suite upgrades and late-checkout consistency.

 The breakfast benefit: where each program lands